ibm-cloud-docs/cephaas/service_credential_sds_create.md

 This command returns a URL and prompts for a passcode.
 Go to that URL in your browser and log in.
 If successful, you get a one-time passcode.
 Copy this passcode and paste it as a response on the prompt.
 After successful authentication, you are prompted to choose your account.
 If you have access to multiple accounts, select the account that you want to log in as.
 Respond to any remaining prompts to finish logging in.
 {: pre}

-### Creating a service credential from the CLI
+### Creating S3 credential from the CLI
-{: #creating-service-credential-cli}
+{: #creating-s3-credential-cli}
 {: help}
 {: support}

-Run the following command with the `INSTANCEID`, `ACCESS-KEY` and API endpoint to create a new storage account credential or update an existing credential for the storage deployment.
+Run the following command with the `INSTANCEID`, `ACCESS-KEY` and API endpoint to create a new object storage S3 credential or update an existing credential for the storage deployment.

 ```sh
 ibmcloud software-defined-storage cred-create --instanceid INSTANCEID --access-key ACCESS-KEY --url string